Frederico-F-Martins/Frederico-F-Martins/README.md

 - 👋 Hi, I’m @Frederico-F-Martins

-- 👀 I’m a chemistry PhD student interested in making people's lifes better & more comfortable
+A :computer: Computational Chemistry :boom: PhD student interested in making people's lifes better & more comfortable.

-- 🌱 I’m currently a novice, so will appreciate any tips & tricks
+- 🌱 Currently a novice, so would appreciate any tips & tricks.

-- 💞️ I’m looking to collaborate on all things chemistry and coding :)
+I’m looking to collaborate on all things chemistry and coding :bowtie:

 - 📫 You can reach me at fred.martins94@gmail.com

 <!---